openrocket/openrocket/docs/source/dev_guide/landing_dispersion_analysis.rst

 Output statistics and UI
 ------------------------

-The simulations panel enables **Landing dispersion** for exactly one non-imported simulation.
+The simulations panel enables **Monte Carlo analysis** for exactly one non-imported simulation.
 The setup dialog exposes all implemented inputs, the distribution, and a display-unit spread.
 It starts with practical, normally distributed starter spreads so a new analysis produces a useful cloud immediately.
 These values are